 Far from the busy streets of the city-dwelling life, we have a television drama that embraces the traditional values in a rural scenario on the lap of nature.
 ‘Heaven’s Garden’ is a show about family, broken relationships and the power of forgiveness.
 With great performances and beautiful visuals, ‘Heaven’s Garden’ is a holistic family television show comprising both tears and laughs, where emotions and ethics are put above the fast-moving conflicts that dramas usually offer.
 After having married without her parents’ consent, a woman’s relationship with her family is broken.
 Years later, her husband is sent to prison, which leaves her with only one option: take her two daughters with her and return to her father’s home, asking for forgiveness.
 Jung Jae’s dilemma is not only relatable, but it is also extremely melancholic, thus leading us to root for her and her two daughters, including a stepdaughter.

 14. Man to Man (2017)

-Here’s a little mash-up where James-Bond-type of suspenseful action leads the way into an intricate criminal storyline, while the sweet romance and occasional humour balance the drama out into a satisfying tv shows for everyone’s taste.
+Here’s a little mash-up where James-Bond-type of suspenseful action leads the way into an intricate criminal storyline, while the sweet romance and occasional humour balance the drama out into a satisfying TV show for everyone’s taste.
 Not only ‘Man to Man’ is entertaining and well-executed, but it is also replete with great energetic scenes and thorough character development.
-Starring Park Hae-jin and Park Sung-woong, ‘Man to Man’ is the story of a talented and skilful secret agent Seol-woo who becomes a moody celebrity’s bodyguard in order to pursue his missions undercover.
+Starring Park Hae-jin and Park Sung-woong, ‘Man to Man’ is the story of a talented and skillful secret agent, Seol-woo who becomes a moody celebrity’s bodyguard in order to pursue his missions undercover.
 Bromance, romance, and a lot of running around with a gun in the hand ensue in this thrilling drama.